 This section provides an overview of the deliberations of the Working Group.
-This section is intended to serve as a record of the discussion and analysis of the Working Group, and to provide context for the recommendations made in the following sub-sections.
+This section is intended to serve as a record of the discussion and analysis of the Working Group and to provide context for the recommendations made in the following sub-sections.

 Working Group Approach

-The Data & Metrics for Policy Making Working Group convened its first meeting on October 2013 meeting twice per month.
+The Data & Metrics for Policy Making Working Group convened its first meeting on October 2013, meeting twice per month.
 As one of its first tasks, the Working Group prepared a work plan, which has been reviewed on a regular basis, and revised where necessary.

 Definitions

-The following definitions are in relation to this Report:
+The following definitions are in relation to this report and the WG deliberations:

 Data: Individual facts, a set of values, statistics, or items of information